Menstruation tortures underprivileged girls

 A 14-year-old Kenyan girl committed suicide last month because of “period shaming” as her teacher scolded her and asked her to leave the classroom after the girl stained her uniform with menstrual blood.

 There are girls all over the world who are facing menstrual issues every day.
-In Hong Kong, many of the girls had the experience of whispering in our friends’ ear to borrow a napkin; while in the developing countries, some girls cannot even afford a napkin.
+In Hong Kong, many girls have had the experience of whispering in our friends’ ear to borrow a napkin; while in developing countries, some girls cannot even afford a napkin.

-Last month, I visited Ratanakiri in Cambodia, to investigate into girls’ issues in developing countries, like child marriage, child labour and menstrual problems which people have been avoiding talking about.
+Last month, I visited Ratanakiri in Cambodia to investigate girls’ issues in developing countries, like child marriage, child labour and menstrual problems which people have been avoiding talking about.

-Nothing can stop 15 years old Naut Saki from learning, except… menstruation.
+Nothing can stop 15-year-old Naut Saki from learning, except… menstruation.

-‘The boys will mock at me as they know nothing about menstruation!’
+“The boys will mock me as they know nothing about menstruation!”
 Naut said.

-Since then, she skips school for a week every month.
-She can only afford the cheapest and the ‘thinnest’ napkin.
-The 10-piece napkins pack is not enough and it can barely absorb the large amount of blood.
+Since then, she has skipped school for a week every month.
+She can only afford the cheapest and the “thinnest” napkin.
+The 10-piece napkin pack is not enough and it can barely absorb a large amount of blood.
 She is helpless.

 We have held back our voices for many years.
-How many girls lost their lives or left school because of menstruation issues in the years?
+How many girls have lost their lives or left school because of menstruation issues over the years?
 We can wait no more!

-Our brave Cambodian girls have broken the silence.
+Our brave Cambodian girls have broken their silence.
 Are you willing to give every girl a happy and worry-free period?